JakeCRichards/boardwalk-games/README.md

 - **Custom Requests**: Let us know if you need specific games or a larger space for special occasions.
 - **Quick Confirmation**: Receive instant confirmation of your booking via email.

+### About Boardwalk Games

+Boardwalk Games is more than just a cafe—it's a community of board game enthusiasts.
+We aim to create a space where everyone can connect, laugh, and strategize over a shared love for tabletop gaming.
+Whether you're here for an intense competition or a casual evening of fun, we’ve got something for you.

+---

+### Contact Us

+- **Location**: Boardwalk Games
+123 Boardwalk
+Boardwalk City, 12345
+- **Phone**:  012 345 6789
+- **Email**: info@boardwalk-games.co

+Have questions or suggestions?
+Drop us a message through our contact form or email.

 ---

 ## How to Use the Website